One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information: Acknowledgment

 \section{Acknowledgment}

-The first author would like to thank Prof. Andreas Winter for a lot of helpful discussions.
+The first author is indebted to Andreas Winter for his constant advice; In regards to this work, the part on making protocols coherent is due to his private communications with Prof. Winter.
 He also sincerely thanks the centre for quantum software and information at the University of Technology Sydney for their hospitality and support while part of this work was done.
+The authors are grateful to M. M. Wilde for his comments on the first version of this work.
+FS acknowledges partial financial support by the Baidu-UAB collaborative project 'Learning of Quantum Hidden Markov Models', the Spanish MINECO (project FIS2016-86681-P) with the support of FEDER funds, and the Generalitat de Catalunya (project 2017-SGR-1127).
 M.-H.~Hsieh was supported by an ARC Future Fellowship under Grant FT140100574 and by US Army Research Office for Basic Scientific Research Grant W911NF-17-1-0401.
 The work of F.~Salek and J.~R.~Fonollosa has been funded by the \enquote{Ministerio de Economía, Industria y Competitividad} of the Spanish Government, ERDF funds (TEC2013-41315-R, TEC2015-69648-REDC, TEC2016-75067-C4-2-R) and the Catalan Government (2017 SGR 578 AGAUR).
 A.~Anshu and R.~Jain are supported by the Singapore Ministry of Education through the Tier 3 Grant \enquote{Random numbers from quantum processes} MOE2012-T3-1-009.
-R.~Jain is also supported by the VAJRA Grant, Department of Science and Technology, Government of India.
+R.~Jain is also supported by the VAJRA Grant, Department of Science and Technology, Government of India and by the NRF2017-NRF-ANR004 VanQuTe grant.

 \ifCLASSOPTIONcaptionsoff

 \fi